Posted on July 12th, 2017 | Categories - Pensions

 There are 11 million members of Final Salary pensions (we’ll use that term for simplicity) in the UK.
 These schemes provide a guaranteed income, which is usually protected against the ravages of inflation.
-Consequently, it was normal in years gone by, to leave them in place.
-As transferring them to an alternative arrangement, would usually mean losing the guaranteed, inflation-proofed, income.
+Consequently, it was normal in years gone by, to leave them in place, indeed, in the vast majority of cases that is still the best thing to do as transferring to an alternative arrangement means losing the guaranteed, inflation-proofed, income.

 However, the introduction of Pension Freedom, coupled with higher than normal transfer values, has led to an increase in the number of people considering the option of transferring their Final Salary pension.

 New research, from the Prudential, has shone a light on why people are, and are not, considering a transfer of their Final Salary pension.

 Reasons to transfer a Final Salary pension

 3. Want to manage their own investments 14%

 4. Will be able to leave as an inheritance 13%

 5. Will be able to pay off debts 10%

 Reasons not to transfer a Final Salary pension

 1. Do not want to make a mistake 29%